Gravity mediated entanglement between light beams as a table-top test of quantum gravity: Introduction

 To resolve some of the challenges faced by the traditional GME protocol using massive objects, this paper suggests the use of light beams as an alternative physical platform to realise GME.
 General relativity predicts that radiation, as much as matter, sources a gravitational field, the properties of which have been extensively studied~\cite{Tolman1931, Nackoney1977,Scully1979,Mitskievic1989,Ivanov_2003,Schneiter_2019}.
-The optical equivalent to the matter Stern-Gerlach operation which performs a spin-dependent spatial splitting would be polarisation-dependent beam-splitting, and analogously to the matter experiment where one measures a spin entanglement witness, we would look at a polarization entanglement witness.
+The optical equivalent to the matter Stern-Gerlach operation which performs a spin-dependent spatial splitting would be polarisation-dependent beam-splitting, and analogously to the matter experiment where one measures a spin entanglement witness, we would look at a polarisation entanglement witness.

 An obvious advantage of the photonic GME protocol is the lack of any undesirable interactions other than gravity.
 The effect of the direct, short-range photon-photon scattering~\cite{Sangal_2021} can be safely neglected as long as the beams are not overlapping, and for low-energy photons.
 Thus, we shift the problem from discriminating between different relevant and competitive sources to discriminating between background and signal.
 It is not hard to imagine why such a variant may be prohibitively challenging: the phase signal due to the gravitational coupling of light is expected to be extremely minute.
 However, our analysis serves as a first attempt to quantify \textit{how challenging} this approach may be.
 As stated previously, even if the entanglement generation may be weaker than in the massive protocol - which by the way also requires unreasonably large masses for appreciable signal- there is certainly a case for such an investigation in light of near-future experimental and technological advances.
 Modern laser technology~\cite{Silva_2021,Kiani2022} grants tunability and control of high-intensity light beams with an unprecedented capacity for empirical repeatability.
+As we shall see, efficient generation of large amounts of low-noise data will help alleviate the power requirements.
 While a single photon may only have a negligibly small effect on gravity mediated entanglement due to its small coupling to gravity, the collective effect and reliability of light as a source of entanglement generation may outscore any massive counterpart as a platform for witnessing GME.